jsommamtek/myclementinejs/README.md

 # my clementine.js boilerplate
 This is my "built from scratch" version of clementine.js boilerplate tutorials including Angular refactoring and passport Node.js authentication.

+This boilerplate was originally created by Blake Johnston and you can review his repo here: https://github.com/johnstonbl01/clementinejs

 - The baseline javascript version is tagged as v1.0.

 - The Angular refactored version is tagged as v2.0.